Truckers To Lamont: Stop Picking On Our Industry

 “I think that’s a key component,” Bysiewicz said clarifying the position.
 “We want to make sure if we go the toll route that that money will be used specifically for transportation infrastructure.”

-Having removed its toll booths in 1983 after a tractor trailer killed six people at a Stratford toll booth, Connecticut is the only state in New England without some form of electronic highway tolls.
+Having removed its toll booths in 1983 after a tractor trailer killed six people at a Stratford toll booth, Connecticut and Vermont are the only two states in New England without some form of electronic highway tolls.

 Meanwhile, Lamont said the economy and jobs is still the most important goal for the next governor.